-It seems like every other day institutions big and small are experiencing some form of cyberattack.
-Local governments, banking institutions, tech and networking companies have undergone some sort of cyber breach.
+It seems like every other day now institutions big and small are experiencing some form of cyberattack.
+With the growing emergence of remote work solutions last year, businesses had to adapt to the need for flexibility for the their teams.
+Unfortunately, this came with a lot of security concerns about vulnerabilities.
+Local governments, banking institutions, tech and networking companies have all undergone some sort of cyber breach.
 However, accounting firms are likelier than other businesses to fall victim to a cyberattack due to the wealth of sensitive client information they store in order to conduct business.

 Since cybercriminals are always exploiting vulnerabilities and finding new malware to access financial information of accounting clients, it’s important to understand cyber threats your firm faces in 2020.
 So when an accountant thinks about cyber risks they’re susceptible to they think about attacks from outside the firm.
 Unfortunately, the cyber threats that could negatively impact the firm are ones that firms are responsible for.
 The good news is they can be prevented.

 Here are five main vulnerabilities CPA’s face today.

 Why are CPA Employees at the Root of a Data Breach?

 Human error is the leading cause of accounting mistakes and it’s also the leading cause of cyber security threats.
 90 percent of data breaches are caused by human error, according to a study by Kaspersky.

 Bring your own device (BYOD) culture puts financial firms at risk when accountants neglect to check their network security.
 If an accountant has sensitive data on their personal device and decides to go to a coffee shop like Starbucks, it’s possible that a hacker can access that information because the user’s connected to a vulnerable, public wifi network.